 There are tee shots here which will leave you speechless; the par three 4th is a world-class hole, hitting some 200 yards towards the Mourne Mountains and the par four 9th is the blindest drive you may ever face.
 Of all the North’s courses it needs to be played at least twice, or with a caddie.

 The road east takes you away from the Mourne Mountains and towards Ardglass, a course that combines links and seaside holes overlooking Coney Island (of Van Morrison fame).
 The turbulent and spectacular opening salvo of holes stretches across the cliffs.
 The clubhouse’s castle foundations date back to the 14th century and canons behind the 1st tee are a none-too-subtle reminder that a fast round should be observed.

-Harry Colt’s Royal Portrush is currently receiving a make-over by Martin Ebert, in preparation for the 2019 Open Championship.
+Harry Colt’s Royal Portrush recently received a make-over by Martin Ebert in preparation for the 2019 Open Championship.
 Strategy and positioning are (and will remain) key and from the tee most of the hole and the challenges are visible.
 The views to the Skerries Reef and Donegal Hills will prove distracting on a course that demands every ounce of your attention.

 Next door, Portstewart starts with a thundering nine holes diving into, up and over a dune landscape known as God’s Own Country.
 Many believe it to be the best opening nine on the island and the 1st hole, with its stunning 360-degree views, is an inspiring way to start.
 If the new clubhouse bar doesn’t tempt you after your round, try the famous Morelli’s ice cream in the village.